12004727uhi/12004727_DataAnalytics/README.md

 This repository hosts materials used for and produced by a data analytics project.

-The project was produced for assignments 1 & 2 of a Data Analytics module of an MSc in Web Technologies.
+The project was produced for the assignment (parts 1 & 2) of a Data Analytics module of an MSc in Web Technologies.

 The programme is run by the University of Highlands & Islands (UHI).